piitaya/lovelace-mushroom/.github/PULL_REQUEST_TEMPLATE.md

 <!--- If suggesting a new feature or change, please discuss it in an issue first -->
 <!--- If fixing a bug, there should be an issue describing it with steps to reproduce -->
 <!--- Please link to the issue here -->
+This PR fixes or closes issue: fixes #

 ## Motivation and Context
 <!--- Why is this change required?
 What problem does it solve? -->